 The small muscles assist the big muscles, maintain joints, assist in rotating joints, and enable other movements.
 Also, whenever the muscles contract and relax, the skeletal bones move.
 Regardless of their size, these muscles found in the legs are the leading causes of movement.
 Finally, when these muscles are not taken care of, the legs weaken.

 The anatomy of the legs refers to the entire structure of the legs.
-Many people want to know how to build the primary muscles of the legs.
 This article will open your eyes to the muscles of the legs and what they do.
 Subsequently, the legs have four parts: